 9. Recommended In Weight Loss Diets

 Cabbage is a vegetable recommended by dieticians and nutritionists in weight loss diets.
 Cabbage is packed with mineral and vitamins that are beneficial for good health.
 Cabbage offers a good amount of dietary fiber that corrects bowel movement.
 Furthermore, cabbage is low on calories, which is why a number of individuals opt for a variety of cabbage soup diets for weight loss.
+Also, cabbage juice benefits in your weight loss efforts.
+Start drinking cabbage juice to reduce your belly fat.

 10. Has Anti-Inflammatory Properties